MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/google-pay-adyen.md

 ### Set up Google Pay as an option in the checkout payment section

 You can set up Google Pay as an option in the checkout payment section for payment-only, non-express functionality.
-The checkout form will be filled in by the user, and the Google Pay payment page will only ready the checkout for payment by Google Pay.
-No Google account information will be used to overwrite the filled-in checkout details.
+The checkout form is filled in by the user, and the Google Pay payment page only readies the checkout for payment by Google Pay.
+No Google account information is used to overwrite the filled-in checkout details.

 > [!NOTE]
 > The following procedure assumes that your site uses a checkout fragment that is configured with pickup information, a shipping address, delivery options, contact information, optional terms and conditions, and a section for checkout elements.
 The default module library checkout module is released with a checkout section container that has text block, loyalty points, gift card, and payment modules.
 For more information, see [Payment module](../payment-module.md).